wiesoauch/populate-quickpick/README.md

     ]
 ```

-## `myFile` Format
+## `myFile` Details

+- path to file
+  - must be created as such `<workspacePath>/scripts/temp/available_headers.txt`
+  - the extension adapts automatically to the workspace you are in

+- format
-Every line is listed as one option in the QuickPick window.
-The file is split with the `\n` character.
+  - every line is listed as one option in the QuickPick window
+  - the file is split with the `\n` character

 ```
 option 1